hashicorp/consul/website/source/docs/agent/options.html.markdown

 * `-data-dir` - This flag provides a data directory for the agent to store state.
   This is required for all agents.
 The directory should be durable across reboots.
   This is especially critical for agents that are running in server mode, as they must be able to persist the cluster state.
+Additional, the directory must support the use of filesystem locking, meaning some types of mounted folders (e.g. VirtualBox shared folders) may not be suitable.

 * `-dc` - This flag controls the datacenter the agent is running in.
 If not provided it defaults to "dc1".
 Consul has first class support for multiple data centers but